mpa139/allanlab/_pages/research.md

 Current projects:

-**Body size and cranial shape evolution of mice from agroecosystems, this project is carried out with the collaboration of [José Coda](https://www.researchgate.net/profile/Jose-Coda) and [José Priotto](https://www.researchgate.net/profile/Jose-Priotto) from [GIEPCO](https://giepcounrc.wixsite.com/giepco?lang=en) (ICBIA; CONICET-UNRC).**
+**Body size and cranial shape evolution of mice from agroecosystems.
+This project is carried out with the collaboration of [José Coda](https://www.researchgate.net/profile/Jose-Coda) and [José Priotto](https://www.researchgate.net/profile/Jose-Priotto) from [GIEPCO](https://giepcounrc.wixsite.com/giepco?lang=en) (ICBIA; CONICET-UNRC).**

 **Genetic basis and adaptive landscape of colour polymorphism in the red-belly toad.
 In collaboration with [Lucia Sommmaro](https://www.researchgate.net/profile/Lucia-Sommaro-2) (INECOA; CONICET-UNJu).**